a-little-wifi/frmw-16-MXM-E-port/README.md

 The intent was to use the RP2040 to deal with dock port interfaces such as PS/2, I2S audio, and whatever other control signals it needs to function.

+MXM part is based on my work on another project: MXM Immobilizer, a PCIe to MXM adapter.

 I've manually created the E-port dock connector footprint from the part datasheet: https://www.digikey.com/htmldatasheets/production/547154/0/0/1/wd2m144wb1.pdf